imjp94/gd-yafsm-demo/addons/imjp94.yafsm/README.md

 ## Classes

-All of the classes are located in `res://addons/imjp94.yafsm/src` but you can just preload `res://addons/imjp94.yafsm/YAFSM.gd` to import all classes available:
+All of the class are located in `res://addons/imjp94.yafsm/src` but you can just preload `res://addons/imjp94.yafsm/YAFSM.gd` to import all class available:

 ```gdscript
 const YAFSM = preload("res://addons/imjp94.yafsm/YAFSM.gd")